Joffi05/Particle-Simulation/README.md

 # Particle-Simulation
-A C# program which simulates Particle Collisions.
+A C#, Windows Froms program which simulates Particle Collisions.